jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 If you rely on your parents for any part of your livelihood, then they still have responsibility for you.
 This means that, like a child, your livelihood is their burden to bear until you grow up.

 ## 2\.
-You don't blame your childhood for your adulthood
+You don’t blame your childhood for your adulthood

-You're not an adult until you stop blaming your childhood for your current deficiencies, weaknesses, and problems.
+You’re not an adult until you stop blaming your childhood for your current deficiencies, weaknesses, and problems.

 Yes, shit happened to you.
 And yes, some of it set you back.
-But adults don't use that as an excuse.
+But adults don’t use that as an excuse.
 They work through it without hurting other people who did nothing to them.

 No one minds if you have a problem.